Ring (mathematics): Hilbert

 and so on; in general, a^{n} is going to be an integral linear combination of 1, a, and a^{2}.

 Fraenkel and Noether

-The first axiomatic definition of a ring was given by Adolf Fraenkel in 1915, but his axioms were stricter than those in the modern definition.
+The first axiomatic definition of a ring was given by Abraham Fraenkel in 1915, but his axioms were stricter than those in the modern definition.
 For instance, he required every non-zero-divisor to have a multiplicative inverse.
 In 1921, Emmy Noether gave a modern axiomatic definition of commutative rings (with and without 1) and developed the foundations of commutative ring theory in her paper Idealtheorie in Ringbereichen.

 Multiplicative identity and the term "ring"

 Fraenkel applied the term "ring" to structures with axioms that included a multiplicative identity, whereas Noether applied it to structures that did not.

 Most or all books on algebra up to around 1960 followed Noether's convention of not requiring a 1 for a "ring".
 Starting in the 1960s, it became increasingly common to see books including the existence of 1 in the definition of "ring", especially in advanced books by notable authors such as Artin, Bourbaki, Eisenbud, and Lang.
 There are also books published as late as 2022 that use the term without the requirement for a 1.
 Likewise, the Encyclopedia of Mathematics does not require unit elements in rings.
 In a research article, the authors often specify which definition of ring they use in the beginning of that article.

 Gardner and Wiegandt assert that, when dealing with several objects in the category of rings (as opposed to working with a fixed ring), if one requires all rings to have a 1, then some consequences include the lack of existence of infinite direct sums of rings, and that proper direct summands of rings are not subrings.
 They conclude that "in many, maybe most, branches of ring theory the requirement of the existence of a unity element is not sensible, and therefore unacceptable."
 Poonen makes the counterargument that the natural notion for rings would be the direct product rather than the direct sum.
 However, his main argument is that rings without a multiplicative identity are not totally associative, in the sense that they do not contain the product of any finite sequence of ring elements, including the empty sequence.
 (Note: Poonen claims that "the natural extension of associativity demands that rings should contain an empty product, so it is natural to require rings to have a 1".)

 Authors who follow either convention for the use of the term "ring" may use one of the following terms to refer to objects satisfying the other convention: